 Rule 11: Software is one such rule where particular attention needs to be given.
-If manufactures have a product which contains software that has a decision making or monitoring functionality, then this will be reclassified from Class I to Class IIa.
-Manufactures should consult with their designated Notified Body to determine if re-classification is required.
+If manufacturers have a product that contains software that has a decision-making or monitoring functionality, then this will be reclassified from Class I to Class IIa.
+Manufacturers should consult with their designated Notified Body to determine if re-classification is required.

 General Safety and Performance Requirements (Annex I)

 The “Essential Requirements” from the Medical Device Directive is now “General Safety and Performance Requirements”.
 Manufacturers will have to comply with the requirements set out in Annex I to demonstrate conformity.
 There are over 23 requirements, many of which are new.
 There is a strong emphasis on risk management and reducing risk as much as possible whilst considering the risk-benefit ratio.
 Manufacturers should be clear on the “Intended Purpose” of the device and consider duration of use, route of administration and materials/ substances that will be used.

 Clinical Evaluation and Post-Market Clinical Follow-Up (Chapter VI, Annex XIV)

 Manufacturers will be required to provide sufficient clinical evidence to demonstrate conformity to the requirements set out in Annex I. A Clinical Evaluation Plan, a Clinical Evaluation Report and a Post-Market Clinical Follow-Up Plan will be required.
 The clinical evaluation and documentation must be updated throughout the product life cycle.